Family reunion

 Spousal reunification with a German

-There are fewer requirements to be fulfilled for spousal reunification with a German than with a foreigner.
-First of all, an effective marriage is required.
+There are fewer requirements to be met for the subsequent immigration of a German spouse than for a foreigner.
+The first requirement is a valid marriage.

 Spousal reunification with a foreigner

-Joining a foreign spouse in Germany requires further requirements.
-In particular, the spouse already living in Germany must be authorized to reside in Germany and have one of the following residence titles:
+Joining a foreign spouse in Germany requires further conditions.
+In particular, the spouse already living in Germany must be entitled to reside in Germany and have one of the following residence permits:

 In addition, the following requirements must be met: